aigents/aigents-java/doc/aigents_integration_chat_bots.md

 Telegram integration with Aigents is the most simple and functionally rich at the moment and described in [very details]((https://blog.singularitynet.io/reputation-system-in-aigents-supporting-telegram-groups-and-more-c43f0cf5053d)).
 In particular, the Aigents bot for Telegram can support interactons in groups.

-In addion to the integration on the Aigents side, the follwing Telegram bot properties should be set, referring to the followin as an example:
+In addion to the integration on the Aigents side, the following Telegram bot properties should be set, referring to the following as an example:

 **About**:
 Aigents personal AI helps you to deal with online information and social connections, see https://medium.com/@aigents